Vonage/vonage-kotlin-code-snippets/README.md

 5. Use your IDE to run the examples you are interested in.
 You will need to point the run configuration to use the `.env` file as an environment variable.

+## Searchable Examples
+See [SNIPPETS.md](SNIPPETS.md) for an aggregated list of all the code in this repository.
+You can then Ctrl+F search this file to find what you're looking for.